robotframework/robotframework/doc/userguide/README.txt

 downloading and installing latest stable version of Docutils_ and Pygments_ (Python syntax highlighter).

-Robot Framwork User Guide can then be generated with `ug2html.py` script.
+Robot Framework User Guide can then be generated with `ug2html.py` script.
 Run following command to get available options::

    python ug2html.py